KnowledgeBoat Logo

 Q: The President can proclaim National Emergency if an epidemic breaks out.

-R: The President can proclaim National Emergency if there is a dangerous of foreign aggression, civil war, insurgency or any other cause.
+R: The President can proclaim National Emergency if there is a danger of foreign aggression, civil war, insurgency or any other cause.

 S: The President can proclaim Financial Emergency if there is a setback to the financial stability of the country.